Readit News logoReadit News

 Personally, given SQL's intended similarity to English, I find that I like English "sentence case" for it, with the opening keyword starting with a capital letter and nearly every remaining letter lower case (except for Proper Nouns, the truly case-sensitive parts of SQL like table names).
 Sentence case has been helpful to me in the past in spotting things like missing semicolons in dialects like Postgres' that require them, and/or near keywords like `Merge` that require them or helping to visually make sure the `select` under a `Merge` is intended as a clause rather than starting a new "sentence".

-conductr · 10 months ago
+conductr · a year ago

 I prefer lower case for my personal legibility reasons and it seems like a prettyfier should be able to adjust to that user’s preference.
 It’s not a team sport for me so I never had a conflict of styles other than converting public code samples to match my way.

-yen223 · 10 months ago
+yen223 · a year ago

 I've always found it funny that SQL was designed the way it is to be as close to natural English as possible, but then they went ahead and made everything all-caps

-andrei_says_ · 10 months ago
+andrei_says_ · a year ago

 Also sql editors like datagrip color the sql syntax very well.

-gwbas1c · 10 months ago
+gwbas1c · a year ago

 It's really useful to know this when working with SQL interactively.